-The above expression evidences the strong dependence of the inverse half-life on the value of $g_A$, since it is ruled with an exponent equal to four, and the introduction of a quenching factor $q$ may drastically reduce the probability to observe the \zbb~decay.
+The above expression evidences the strong dependence of the inverse half-life on the value of $g_A$, since it is determined by an exponent equal to 4, and the introduction of a quenching factor $q$ may drastically reduce the probability of observing the \zbb~ decay.

-These considerations indicate that, in order to provide reliable calculations of the nuclear matrix elements involved in \zbb~decay, we need to achieve a robust knowledge of the renormalization mechanisms of decay operators that is grounded on a microscopic approach.
-To this end, since the \zbb~decay is ruled by the GT spin-isospin-dependent operator, a test for the predictiveness of nuclear structure calculations is the reproduction of observables such as $\beta$-decay amplitudes with neutrino emission, or GT-strength distribution which can be obtained experimentally by way of intermediate-energy charge-exchange reactions.
+These considerations indicate that, in order to provide reliable calculations of the nuclear matrix elements involved in \zbb~ decay, we need to achieve a robust knowledge of the renormalization mechanisms of decay operators that is grounded on a microscopic approach.
+To this end, since the \zbb~ decay is ruled by the GT spin-isospin-dependent operator, a test for the predictiveness of nuclear structure calculations is the reproduction of observables such as $\beta$-decay amplitudes with neutrino emission, or a GT-strength distribution which can be obtained experimentally by way of intermediate-energy charge-exchange reactions.

 The goal of deriving effective decay operators, that account for the degrees of freedom that have not been explicitly included in the reduced model space, may be reached within the nuclear shell model (SM) by resorting to the many-body perturbation theory.